 If I had more free time, I could travel around the world.

 How to Use the Second Conditional

-The conditional type II is used to talk about things which are unreal (not true or not possible) in the present or the future – things which don’t or won’t happen.
+The conditional sentences type 2 is used to talk about things which are unreal (not true or not possible) in the present or the future – things which don’t or won’t happen.

 If I had a car, I would drive it every day.